 The school has a history of Year 12 students running a Rag Week for a number of specified charities.
 The activities are open to all students who pay to participate if they so choose.
-Due to COVID-19 it did not take place this year.
+Due to COVID-19 a very limited version was operated but £700 was raised.